APIDevTools/swagger-express-middleware/docs/middleware/mock.md

 ### How the content-type is set
-The response body and `Conent-Type` header are determined by the response schema in your Swagger API.
+The response body and `Conent-Type` header are determined by the response schema in your OpenAPI definition.
 If there is no response schema at all, then an empty response is sent.
 If there _is_ a response schema then its `type` property determines what is sent.

 * `object` or `array`<br>
 The response body is sent as JSON.
 The `Content-Type` header is set to `application/json` unless your API includes a different JSON MIME type in the `produces` list (such as `text/json`, `application/x-web-app-manifest+json`, etc.)